Karumi/learnyougit/exercises/git_merge/problem.md

 >>>>>>> master
 ```

 The top part is what your current branch has, in this case, the sentence `Something I wrote just now`.
 The bottom part is the contents of the branch you are merging to.
 Once you decide which version you like more (you can even create a mix of the two), remove the conflict marks and add the file to your index with `git add`.
 Remember Git just suspended the merge task?
-When you finish solving conflicts and marking them as resolved (by adding them to the staging area), just commit your merge changes with `git commit`.
+When you finish solving conflicts just commit your changes with `git commit`.
 Git will know that your commit has been built from a merge and will automatically set a message for you.

 Congratulations, now you know how to collaborate with others more efficiently!
 There is another way to mix your work with others and that is `git rebase`, we will see how it works in our next lesson.